Chapter Five

 He looked around.
 “That’s great.
 Where are we?”

 A few years later Big Harry bought a 42 foot Sparkman and Stevens ocean racing cutter located in Richmond.
 The plan was, once again, to sail down the coast to Santa Cruz.
-The crew would be myself, Harry Sr, Pete Pledger and a young neighbor of Harry Sr’s in Santa Cruz named Gary, who had never sailed.
+The crew would be Harry Jr, Harry Sr, Pete Pledger and a young neighbor of Harry Sr’s in Santa Cruz named Gary, who had never sailed.

-Once under the Golden Gate we encountered four foot waves.
+Once under the Golden Gate they encountered four foot waves.
 The boat had a deep full keel and held her way through them.
 But she was leaping and diving a lot causing Gary to vomit.
 The boat leaped and dove into ever bigger waves.
 She dove over the top of one particularly big wave and down into the next one.
-I, steering from behind the wheel at the very stern of the boat, watched in amazement as the entire boat was submerged under blue water.
+Harry, steering from behind the wheel at the very stern of the boat, watched in amazement as the entire boat was submerged under blue water.
 Only the mast and sails showed.

-I remained dry on the stern watching the boat roar to life like a giant beast, throwing off water and forging ahead.
+He remained dry on the stern watching the boat roar to life like a giant beast, throwing off water and forging ahead.
 Gary vomited again.
 And again.
 Nothing was coming up and he kept heaving.
-I quietly addressed dad.
-“I vote we give up and go back”.
+Harry Jr quietly addressed Harry Sr. “I don’t think Gary’s going to make it”.

-We acquired the pulleys and rope but needed to get the stirrups and roof hooks in Sausalito.
+They acquired the pulleys and rope but needed to get the stirrups and roof hooks in Sausalito.
 The only vehicle that would do it at the time was Mrs. Lo’s Volkswagen bus.
-Driving back from Sausalito Mrs. Lo and Mrs. Chin, the owner of the building, were in the front seat and Paul and I were in the back.
+Driving back from Sausalito Mrs. Lo and Mrs. Chin, the owner of the building, were in the front seat and Paul and Harry were in the back.
 Mrs. Low was driving all over the road, obliviously moving from lane to lane, carrying on an animated conversation with Ms Chin.
 After a third near collision a Highway Patrol car pulled in behind and called through a loudspeaker “Pull over to the right lane”.
 Mrs. Lo didn’t seem to hear.
 “Pull over to the right lane” again.

 “Mrs Lo” Paul said.
 “There’s a cop behind us that wants you to drive in the right lane.”

 The pulleys on painters falls are a four part purchase.
 Pulling the painter’s falls up sixty feet isn’t exactly like climbing a 240 foot rope because the weight is one quarter of what it would be without the pulleys.
 But when the stirrups, plank, paint, buckets, brushes and scrapers are added it gets to be a load.
 Then at the top one is faced with the question: How do I tie a knot with one hand while holding onto the rope, supporting all that weight, with the other?
-We developed a system of simply looping the rope around a hook with one hand.
+They developed a system of simply looping the rope around a hook with one hand.
 This still meant hanging on to the rope with one hand for a second or two.
 To release the rope at this point would have meant that planks, buckets and people would plunge headfirst to the earth.

 And religion.
-‘For what will it profit a man if he gains the whole world, and loses his own soul?’
-How is this not a direct parallel to Marx’s theories of profit and labor value that you talk about?”.
+“As Mathew, Mark and Luke surmised: For what will it profit a man if he gains the whole world, and loses his own soul?
+How is this not a direct parallel to Marx’s theories of profit and labor value that you talk about?”

 “Not sure I agree” Paul said.
 “For one thing, I don’t know what capitalism is exactly.
 We do the work.
 We get paid.
 I don’t feel alienated from my work.
 I enjoy it.
 I suppose I could think of things I’d rather be doing.
 The important thing is that I’m not being forced by circumstance into doing something I’d rather not be doing.”